Prolux1/Cyril-RPG/README.md

  - Orc : Original Muscleman/Ogre/Minotaur by Tuomo Untinen (Reemax), skull by Angry Amish, reworked by Jordan Irwin (AntumDeluge).

  - Wolves : "LPC Wolfman" by Benjamin K. Smith (BenCreating), Johannes Sjölund (wulax), Matthew Krohn (makrohn), Stephen Challener (Redshrike) and William.Thompsonj.
 Commissioned by castelonia.

+In development:
+	- Redo the monster structure by making a HostileNPC class that inherits from a parent NPC class, so we can make a FriendlyNPC class and then make quest givers, merchants etc...

+	- Quest system (requires a new NPC structure)

+	- Redo interface with images for spell bar, character frame (top left), xp bar.

+	- Have a camera centered on the player and apply an offset to the entities in the zone so that when he moves, the entities move.

+	- Have a spell book where spells are stored, so that the player can change them and modify his spell bar as he wishes.

+	- Translated with DeepL.com (free version)